itskuzaken/Vaulteer/backend/# Join Waitlist Feature Plan.prompt.md

 - Update the README or frontend documentation to note that users can join a waitlist when an event reaches capacity.
 - Update `frontend/src/components/gamification/MyImpactWidget.js` to ensure WAITLIST_JOIN and WAITLIST_PROMOTION are accounted for and displayed properly.
 - Optionally, add email/push notifications for waitlist promotions if the project uses a notification system.

+### 8) Remove confirmation modal when joining/leaving events and implement direct registration check
+- [x] Completed: The JoinEventButton component has been successfully updated to remove modals and implement direct registration checks.
+Tests are passing.

 ## Acceptance Criteria ✅
 1. Users can click `Join Waitlist` when the event is full and not registered; API returns `status = 'waitlisted'`.